 Control Your Data with Dedicated Servers

 Dedicated servers provide a degree of customization that is unparalleled when compared to virtual servers and shared hosting environments.
 This customization allows you to tailor your server to be as secure as necessary to ensure your data is safe.
 Benefits such as locked cabinets and multiple physical locations are often only available to dedicated servers.
-Finally, the isolation of your data from other clients ensures that malware, viruses, and general performance issues have reduced opportunity to cause issues and create downtime for your site.
+Finally, the isolation of your data from other clients ensures that malware, viruses, and general performance issues have reduced the opportunity to cause issues and create downtime for your site.

 To sum up: When you can control your data, you can ensure it is safe.